kabtech/kab/about.md

 The site is hosted on [GitHub pages](https://pages.github.com/) and uses a visually spartan theme I developed via the [Jekyll site generator](https://en.wikipedia.org/wiki/Jekyll_(software)) that is native to GitHub pages.

+---

-> When we meet aret&#226; in Plato, we translate it 'virtue' and consequently miss all the flavour of it.
-'Virtue', at least in modern English, is almost entirely a moral work; arete, on the other hand, is used indifferently in all categories, and simply means excellence.
+> When we meet aret&#234; in Plato, we translate it 'virtue' and consequently miss all the flavour of it.
+'Virtue', at least in modern English, is almost entirely a moral work; aret&#234;, on the other hand, is used indifferently in all categories, and simply means excellence.

-> Arete implies a respect for the wholeness or oneness of life, and a consequent dislike of specialization.
+> Aret&#234; implies a respect for the wholeness or oneness of life, and a consequent dislike of specialization.
 It implies a contempt for efficiency -- or rather a much higher idea of efficiency, an efficiency which exists not in one department of life but in life itself.

 > The Greeks, H.D.F.
 Kitto